ethanwait25/startup/README.md

 * <b>Application elements</b> - Good whitespace and consistent color use.
 Lots of use of keyframe animation, which was very fun to do.
 Hover over the images and text on the fight page to see a sample animation representing how the page will animate when a battle begins.
 The playground page also has hover animations.
 * <b>Application text content</b> - Used consistent fonts throughout.
 Fonts are supposed to evoke a techy, robotic feel.
 * <b>Application images</b> - The placeholder images are still being used, which will eventually be dynamically updated with the avatars of the user and their challengers.

+## JavaScript Deliverable
+For this deliverable, I implemented client-side JavaScript functionality that will soon be used to create a multiplayer game.
+Additionally, placeholders have been added for some future technology.

+* <b>Login</b> - Added base functionality to the Login page.
+When an account is created or logged into, the user's information is stored.
+If a user attempts to leave account creation before generating their character, they are forced to create an avatar before being allowed to access other pages on the site.
+* <b>Database</b> - When a user logs in, their Synth (character) name is loaded dynamically into menu bars and on the fight page.
+Currently, this is stored and retrieved from local storage, but it will be replaced with the database at a later stage.
+* <b>WebSocket</b> - Created placeholder dialogue displays which will be sent from the server to the battling users during battle sequences.
+This will be replaced with Websockets at a later stage.
+Also created a placeholder battle sequence start, which will be replaced eventually by a server message to the clients through WebSocket.
+* <b>Application Functionality</b> - Battle sequences now play when manually activated from the fight page.
+Navigate to the battle page and click "Battle Start!" at the top of the window, then click anywhere on screen as dialogue appears to continue the battle sequence.
+In later phases, this will not be manually activated, but activated through a WebSocket message to the application to begin.
+Also added music functionality, in which tracks can be muted and skipped to shuffle the soundtrack.